nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by you.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/Sex and the City`.

-* Items in square brackets are optional.<br>
-  e.g `n/NAME s/STATUS [r/RATING] [c/COMMENT] [t/TAG]…` can be used as `n/ReZero s/completed r/5 c/What a Simp t/Anime` or as `n/ReZero s/completed`.

 * Items with `…`​ after them can be used multiple times.<br>
   e.g. `[t/TAG]…​` can be used as `t/Anime`, `t/Sitcom t/Kdrama` etc.

 * A whitespace must be included before every prefix.<br>
   e.g. `n/Knives Out t/Suspense` is acceptable but `n/Knives Outt/Suspense` is not.

-* All **show names must be unique**.<br>
-  e.g. if you try to add `n/Stranger Things` into the show list that already contains that show, there will be a message telling you that this show already exists in the list.
-You could name it as `n/Stranger Things S2` instead.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME [t/TAG]…​`, `[t/TAG]…​ n/NAME` is also acceptable.

-* The **index** parameter you provide should be a positive whole-number.
-On top of that, it should be within the bounds of the show list.<br>
-  e.g. If there are 5 shows saved in the show list, then the valid index ranges from 1 to 5.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `n/Batman n/Superman`, only `n/Superman` will be taken.